 When the market does run, the hours of operation are 7:00 PM – 12:00 AM and admission is CA $3 per person.
 It’s a good idea to arrive early, as I read that the lines to get in can be quite long.

 Nightlife and Where to Go Dancing in Gastown

 We didn’t stay out late enough to go dancing (talk about an old couple!
-Don’t judge us for wanting to go home and cuddle with the cat) 😉 but we spoke to our local servers and bartenders, and here are the local joints that they recommended for late-night dancing and craft cocktails:
+Don’t judge us for wanting to go home and cuddle with our Airbnb cat) 😉 but we spoke to our local servers and bartenders, and here are the local joints that they recommended for late-night dancing and craft cocktails:

 Guilt & Co

 Enjoy Brekkie at Birds & The Beets

 This casual order-at-the-bar breakfast/brunch joint has a limited menu, but plenty of space to dine in (you can also take away).
 Order the avocado toast, a generous portion of avocado smeared all over their home made brioche bun, topped with a soft-boiled egg and pickled onions.
 They also serve local kombucha!
 Delish!